-Shubhra has worked for more than 10 years as a facilitator in the corporate and social sector.
-When working with youth, she shares how the intent is to let students take charge of their learning, “We can’t train someone on life skills.
+In facilitation, Shubhra shares how the intent is to let students take charge of their learning, “We can’t train someone on life skills.
 We can facilitate their learning by creating the right environment and sharing resources.”

 Leave little scope for hierarchy and fear.

-Shamim comments how by tackling the fear of failure and shame, we encourage learning, “Once there’s no fear, students begin to ask all kinds of questions.
+Shamim shares how tackling the fear of failure and shame encourages learning, “Once there’s no fear, students begin to ask all kinds of questions.
 They develop a spirit of inquiry and debate in a real sense.
 They build courage and start to think from a wider perspective.
 Now, there’s one equal platform for us to teach and learn from, in a manner that sticks with you for long and helps you achieve your goals.”